tsgates/arch-wiki-markdown/wiki/Very_Secure_FTP_Daemon.md

 Most of the settings in vsftpd are done by editing the file /etc/vsftpd.conf.
 The file itself is well-documented, so this section only highlights some important changes you may want to modify.
-For all available options and documentation, one can man vsftpd.conf (5).
+For all available options and documentation, one can man vsftpd.conf (5) (or visit vsftpd.conf online manpage).
 Files are served by default from /srv/ftp.

 > Enabling uploading